What constitutes marriage according to the Bible?

 Question: "What constitutes marriage according to the Bible?"

-Answer: The Bible nowhere explicitly states at what exact point God considers a man and a woman to be married.
+Answer: The Bible nowhere explicitly states at what point God considers a man and a woman to be married.
 Due to the Bible’s silence on this matter, identifying the precise moment a man and woman are married in God’s eyes is a complex undertaking.
-Here are the three most common viewpoints: 1) God only considers a man and a woman married when they are legally married—that is, they become husband and wife in the eyes of the law.
+Here are the three most common viewpoints: 1) God only considers a man and a woman married when they are legally married—that is, when they become husband and wife in the eyes of the law.
 2) A man and a woman are married in God’s eyes when they have completed some kind of formal wedding ceremony involving covenantal vows.
 3) God considers a man and a woman to be married at the moment they engage in sexual intercourse.
 Let’s look at each of the three views and evaluate the strengths and weaknesses of each.

 1) God only considers a man and a woman married when they are legally married.
 The scriptural support typically given for this view is the command to obey the government’s laws (Romans 13:1–7; 1 Peter 2:17).
 The argument is that, if the government requires certain procedures and paperwork to be completed before a marriage is recognized, then a couple should submit themselves to that process.
 It is definitely biblical for a couple to submit to the government as long as the requirements do not contradict God’s Word and are reasonable.
 Romans 13:1–2 tells us, “Everyone must submit himself to the governing authorities, for there is no authority except that which God has established.
 The authorities that exist have been established by God.
 Consequently, he who rebels against the authority is rebelling against what God has instituted, and those who do so will bring judgment on themselves.”